-In the government-wide and fund financial statements, capital assets arising from cash transactions are recorded as capital outlay expenditures (expenses) upon acquisition for governmental activities.
+In the government-wide and fund financial statements, capital assets arising from cash transactions are recorded as capital outlay expenditures (expenses) upon acquisition.
+Proceeds from the sale of capital assets are reported as other financing sources in the fund financial statements and as general revenues in the government-wide financial statements.